 The 'Beijing Spring' was never just about Beijing.

 - By Alexa OlesenAlexa Olesen was a foreign correspondent for the Associate Press in Beijing for eight years and has been a reporter for Foreign Policy.
-She now works for ChinaSix, a New York-based consulting firm., Emma Carew GrovumEmma Carew Grovum is the homepage and social media editor for Foreign Policy.
+She now works for ChinaSix, a New York-based consulting firm., Emma Carew GrovumEmma Carew Grovum was the homepage and social media editor for Foreign Policy.
 Previously, she has worked as a data journalist at the Chronicle of Philanthropy, digital strategist with Webbmedia Group, digital editor for the Cooking Club of America magazine, local news reporter and web editor for The Minneapolis Star Tribune.
 She studied journalism and art history at The University of Minnesota.

 Twenty-five years ago in the southern Chinese province of Hunan, a group of small-town high school students listening to shortwave radio heard news of a deadly crackdown on pro-democracy demonstrators nearly 1,000 miles away in the capital of Beijing.
 Although it was late at night and pouring rain, they grabbed metal washbasins and took to the streets, clanging the pots and shouting, “There’s been a massacre!”
 For the next two days, they demonstrated, with factory workers joining their ranks.
 They handed out fliers and hung a banner in front of the town cinema showing the official government tally (later revised downwards): “300 dead, 7,000 wounded.”